7rooper/UE4_TressFX/README.md

 Want to help?
 ----------------------
 Please do!
-Pull request are very welcome.
+My goal is for this to become a community project where many developers can contribute.
 There are are many things that can be improved and several features that are not fully implemented and we want your help!
 See the [issues](https://github.com/kostenickj/UE4_TressFX/issues) on github for starters.
 Feel free to open new issues as well.

 Please follow the Unreal Engine [Coding standards](https://docs.unrealengine.com/en-US/Programming/Development/CodingStandard/index.html).